 Michael Green Interviews...
 Melanie Quinn

-Here is a Q&A with singer songwriter Melanie Quinn, we talk about her experiences in music.
+Originally posted on August 11th 2017 here is a Q&A with singer-songwriter Melanie Quinn.
+We talked about her experiences in music.

 Where did it all start for you getting into music?